sarah-forrest/p8106_midterm_sef2183/p8106_midterm_sef2183.md

 ## [1] 23.78453
 ```

+All of these factors together explain 43.8% of the deviance in COVID-19
-The model’s training error (RMSE using the training dataset) of 24.4
+recovery time.
+Additionally, the model’s training error (RMSE using the
-indicates that, on average, the model’s predictions on the training data
+training dataset) of 24.4 indicates that, on average, the model’s
-deviate from the actual values by 24.4 units.
-Meanwhile, the test error
+predictions on the training data deviate from the actual values by 24.4
-(RMSE using the test dataset) of 23.8 suggests that the model’s
+units.
+Meanwhile, the test error (RMSE using the test dataset) of 23.8
-performance on unseen data is slightly better than its performance on
+suggests that the model’s performance on unseen data is slightly better
-the training data.
-This could indicate that the model is not overfitting
+than its performance on the training data.
+This could indicate that the
-to the training data and is generalizing well to new data.
+model is not overfitting to the training data and is generalizing well
+to new data.

 # Conclusion

 The final GAM model using all predictor variables found that several
 factors were statistically significant in predicting time to recovery
 from COVID-19.
-On average, being male, having a history of former or
+On average, having a history of former or current
-current smoking, having hypertension, and experiencing severe COVID-19
+smoking, having hypertension, and experiencing severe COVID-19 infection
-infection were all associated with a longer predicted recovery time.
+were all significantly associated with a longer predicted recovery time.
 Additionally, being in study B was associated with a longer recovery
-time compared to being in study A. On the other hand, being vaccinated
+time compared to being in study A. On the other hand, being male and
+being vaccinated was associated with a shorter recovery time.
+Finally,
+BMI, height, and weight are also significantly associated with predicted
-was associated with a shorter recovery time.
-The model did not find
+COVID-19 recovery time.
+The model did not find significant associations
-significant associations with race or diabetes.
-These insights can be
+with race or diabetes.
+These insights can be useful in predicting
-useful in predicting recovery time and informing clinical decisions in
+recovery time and informing clinical decisions in the management of
-the management of COVID-19 patients.
+COVID-19 patients.

 # Appendix